Ideas for making space in the smallest room

 Find freestanding furniture

 If you’ve got the floor space, adding extra furniture can also help solve storage issues.
-Our Imandra furniture range is super slim, without losing storage space, so you can keep your bathroom clutter-free and easy to move around.
 It doesn’t even have to be bathroom furniture: adding a small freestanding bookcase is an easy solution.

 Try options that tuck underneath your sink.
 And if you like rustic styling, why not check out our article on making box cubbies, once you’re done finish your completed cubby with a waterproof varnish to protect it from moisture.